thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 }
 ```

-Next up, we will change our `POST /signin` route to utilize this new function:
+Next up, we will change our `POST /signin` route in the `auth.js` file to utilize this new function:

 ```javascript
 router.post('/signin', (req, res, next) => {